-- Submitted a letter in support of AB 1995, a proposal to eliminate monthly Medi-Cal premiums or copayments so that low-income households can put resources toward other essential needs - In support of continuous Med-Cal eligibility, AB2402, Diana Garcia, Data and Policy Analyst, gave testimony (beginning at the 2:36:50 mark) at the California State Assembly - Submitted a letter in support of SB 65 the California Momnibus bill, which would re-imagine maternal health to improve perinatal outcomes, close racial disparities in maternal and infant mortality and morbidity, and improve data collection and research on socioeconomic factors that contribute to negative birth outcomes - Provided the California Department of Health Care Services feedback on a draft of the Medi-Cal Community Health Worker Provider Manual to ensure that its language supports implementation to advance health equity - Wrote a letter to the state supporting the California Department of Public Health's Maternal, Child and Adolescent Health priorities to advance health equity for women, birthing people, children, adolescents, and families - Signed on to a letter rejecting the Governor's proposal to delay implementation of the Community Health Workers, Promotoras, and Representatives (CHWPR) workforce and training funds and signed on to a letter requesting that the Governor use funds from the Managed Care Organization Tax Proposal to raise CHWPR wages - Supported Alameda County's Social Services Administration ask for three enrollment office mobile vehicles to help connect families to programs and services they are eligible for - Submitted a letter in support of AB 583 (Wicks), which would establish the Birthing Justice for California Families Pilot Project to support specified groups, including community-based doula groups, to provide full-spectrum doula care to pregnant and birthing people who are low income and do not qualify for Medi-Cal or who are from communities that experience high rates of negative birth outcomes, among others - Published a Birth Equity Policy Brief highlighting recommendations and local strategies to ensure Black women and birthing people have safe and healthy births
+- Submitted a letter in support of AB 1995, a proposal to eliminate monthly Medi-Cal premiums or copayments so that low-income households can put resources toward other essential needs - In support of continuous Med-Cal eligibility, AB2402, Diana Garcia, Data and Policy Analyst, gave testimony (beginning at the 2:36:50 mark) at the California State Assembly - Submitted a letter in support of SB 65 the California Momnibus bill, which would re-imagine maternal health to improve perinatal outcomes, close racial disparities in maternal and infant mortality and morbidity, and improve data collection and research on socioeconomic factors that contribute to negative birth outcomes - Provided the California Department of Health Care Services feedback on a draft of the Medi-Cal Community Health Worker Provider Manual to ensure that its language supports implementation to advance health equity - Wrote a letter to the state supporting the California Department of Public Health's Maternal, Child and Adolescent Health priorities to advance health equity for women, birthing people, children, adolescents, and families - Signed on to a letter rejecting the Governor's proposal to delay implementation of the Community Health Workers, Promotoras, and Representatives (CHWPR) workforce and training funds and signed on to a letter requesting that the Governor use funds from the Managed Care Organization Tax Proposal to raise CHWPR wages - Submitted a letter in support of AB 583 (Wicks), which would establish the Birthing Justice for California Families Pilot Project to support specified groups, including community-based doula groups, to provide full-spectrum doula care to pregnant and birthing people who are low income and do not qualify for Medi-Cal or who are from communities that experience high rates of negative birth outcomes, among others - Published a Birth Equity Policy Brief highlighting recommendations and local strategies to ensure Black women and birthing people have safe and healthy births

 - Signed on to a letter rejecting the Governor's proposal to delay implementation of the Community Health Workers, Promotoras, and Representatives (CHWPR) workforce and training funds.
-We also signed on to a letter requesting that the Governor use funds from the Managed Care Organization Tax proposal to raise CHWPR wages. - Published a Birth Equity Policy Brief highlighting recommendations and local strategies to ensure Black women and birthing people have safe and healthy births - Submitted a letter of support for AB 583 (Wicks): Birthing Justice for California Families Pilot Project, which would establish the Birthing Justice for California Families Pilot Project to support specified groups, including community-based doula groups, to provide full-spectrum doula care to pregnant and birthing people who are low income and do not qualify for Medi-Cal or who are from communities that experience high rates of negative birth outcomes, among others - Supported Alameda County Social Services Agency ask for three enrollment office mobile vehicles to help connect families to program and services they are eligible for - Supported Asian Health Services and UCSF Oakland Children's Hospital with letters of support for Health Resources and Services Administration (HRSA) federal funds to increase childhood developmental screenings and necessary follow-up services and referrals
+We also signed on to a letter requesting that the Governor use funds from the Managed Care Organization Tax proposal to raise CHWPR wages. - Supported Alameda County Social Services Agency ask for three enrollment office mobile vehicles to help connect families to program and services they are eligible for - Supported Asian Health Services and UCSF Oakland Children's Hospital with letters of support for Health Resources and Services Administration (HRSA) federal funds to increase childhood developmental screenings and necessary follow-up services and referrals